Xilinx/Vitis-Tutorials/Hardware_Accelerators/Design_Tutorials/03-rtl_stream_kernel_integration/README.md

 * Step 3: configure running mode (hardware or hardware emulation)

-Script *set_emu.sh* is provided to set the running mode.
+Script *setup_emu.sh* is provided to set the running mode.

 **Run in hardware mode**